-Updated: Aug 21, 2020
+Updated: Aug 21

 Careful mapping and tracking of the stories now and then behind current difficulties can produce a good shared reformulation.
-This is the focus of the beginning of therapy.
-But the reformulation is also setting out the lines of a treatment story, or healing narrative of how the process of recovery and change might take place.
-The healing narrative has an important component in and of itself.
+But reformulation and shared understanding is not enough.
+The horizontal axis in the diagram above points to a big question about the processes of change in therapy.
+There needs to be compassion, curiosity and courage for a fourth story which is interpersonal and uncharted.
+Let's call it the healing story.
+It is full of surprise turns and immediacy of meeting at a personal level.
+The formulation shapes but does not make the treatment.
+It is the focus of the beginning of therapy.
+But the reformulation is also setting out the lines of a healing story of how the process of discovery, recovery and change might take place.
+The healing story has an important component in and of itself.
 It may take on its own life and direction.
 Though anchored by the reformulation, it is a continuous process of reformulating and restorying.

 Steve Potter Therapy with a Map